nasa-ddalle/pykes02-bullet/README.rst

         Compiling...
         Cleaning up...

-Actually, :numref:`fig-pyfun-ex02-mach-cap-CN` is missing two data points (one of these is obvious while the other is somewhat hidden).
-If the user has run the suggested ``pyfun --aero`` command from earlier, the resulting plots will include these two missing points.
+Actually, :numref:`fig-pykes-ex02-mach-cap-CN` is missing two data points (one of these is obvious while the other is somewhat hidden).
+If the user has run the suggested ``pykes --aero`` command from earlier, the resulting plots will include these two missing points.